cmu-db/mongodb-d4/exps/README.md

 forked by one of my students in the summer of 2011.
 I then grabbed his changes and modified it further to support the different types of experiments that we will need for this work.

-TLDR:
+**TLDR:**
-This code is based on: https://github.com/yanglu/BigBenchmark which was originally based on: https://github.com/apavlo/py-tpcc
+This code is based on https://github.com/yanglu/BigBenchmark
+which was originally based on: https://github.com/apavlo/py-tpcc